[Update 2013/05/07 6 PM GMT — Linden Lab has just announced the launch of the Linden Dollar (L$) Authorized Reseller Program]

 Then GOM was crashed by LL, after years of successful business, and LL had very quickly to come up with the LindeX instead.
 At the same time, many others started their own exchanges, as well as web-based virtual goods marketplaces.
 Casinos, gambling, banking and investment funds came very shortly thereafter; all relied on very similar principles, at least from the technical point of view.

-The first financial crisis: shutting down gambling, casinos, financial investments
+The first financial crisis: shutting down gambling, online casinos at casinor.com, financial investments

 Within time, Linden Lab starting shooting their own foot.
 I can only attribute that to paranoia, because that’s the kind of irrational behaviour driven by fear.
 They “feared” that they would be liable for people losing money invested on all those third-party services, even though Linden Lab had nothing to do with them.
 Remember that the L$ never leaves the virtual world.
 It doesn’t exist outside of it.
 All that happens on these external websites is that you get to remotely control to whom the L$ are being transferred to — from a bank’s avatar account to a customer, for instance.

-But LL feared this liability so much (perhaps scared by their own incompetent lawyers) that first they shut down casinos and gambling, and shortly thereafter, re-classified banks and investment funds as “gambling” (which is ironical — I also agree that they are “legalized gambling” in most countries, but Linden Lab had at least the courage to label it that way and shut them down!), and closed them down as well.
+But LL feared this liability so much (perhaps scared by their own incompetent lawyers, or the dangers of microgaming for free) that first they shut down casinos and gambling, and shortly thereafter, re-classified banks and investment funds as “gambling” (which is ironical — I also agree that they are “legalized gambling” in most countries, but Linden Lab had at least the courage to label it that way and shut them down!), and closed them down as well.

 All of a sudden, over 15% of the virtual economy simply disappeared overnight.
 It was a serious blow, which took years and years to recover.
 The rate of economic growth never became as steep as it was before the gambling/banking shutdown.
 And, in fact, although the economy did eventually recover, it was a bit too late: the landmass already started to shrink very slightly.